3/12/2007

 Darryl,

-I plan on being up in Toronto this weekend.
-I’m hoping to hit the jazz fest and just take the weekend as it comes.
-Best wishes on your move and let me know how the boat works for you!
+weekend.
+Im hoping to hit the jazz fest and just take the weekend as it comes.

 Mark